There are three basic elements to a Font tag: Size, Color, and Face. For example:

-For graphics, choosing a font should be based on both function and design, ie: will the font you choose not only match the overall aesthetic of the page you are building, but also remain legible and understandable no matter what size it is, or what filters or colors you apply to it in the building of your graphic?
+For graphics, choosing a font should be based on both function and design, ie: will the font you choose not only match the overall aesthetic of the page you are building, but also remain legible and understandable no matter what filters or colors you apply to it in the building of your graphic?
 If the answer is no, don't use it, no matter how cool it looks.